TICKET BUNDLES. Watch more, for less.

 *ANY THREE, ANY DAY (EXCEPT DAY 1)

-Enjoy ALL the films in the festival at a discounted price!
-Passes come with a limited edition PFF24 Lanyard you can make your friends jealous with.
+Enjoy ALL seven films in the festival at a discounted price!
+Passes come with a limited edition PFF25 Lanyard – built to last and styled for the future.

 Director